NCSU GIS 714:

 bsub -Is -n 1 -R "rusage[mem=2GB]" -W 30 bash

-Start GRASS GIS in the newly created Location:
+Start GRASS in the newly created project:

-grass /share/gis714s23/$USER/grassdata/intro/PERMANENT
+grass /share/gis714s26/$USER/intro/PERMANENT

 Set region to smaller area so that we don't have to wait too much: